Lucabaduka/Tart/README.md

 ## Usage

 The splash page is a simple search box, where an operator may input a nation name and its region of residence.
-If the region is found the database, Tart will output a list of the region's World Assembly members, while dropping any that were previously endorsed by the input nation.
+If the region is found in the database, Tart will output a list of the region's World Assembly members, while dropping any that were previously endorsed by the input nation.
 This output can be used through two given methods:

 The first method is a large blue page-opener button.
-In some browser, such as Chromium, you can use ctrl+click this button to cycle open all nations, opening them in new tabs.
-This is the fasest method, especially if the volume of missing endorsements is very high.
+In some browsers, such as Chromium, you can use ctrl+click this button to cycle open all nations, opening them in new tabs.
+This is the fastest method, especially if the volume of missing endorsements is very high.

 The second method, is a table of individual button-links which can be more easily opened in all browsers, taking you to the closest anchor with an ID on the target nation page.
 All button-links turn green after they've been clicked, so the operator does not lose their place.